 The ERDI Surface Ice Rescue Ops Component is a one day course designed to develop the knowledge and skills to safely and effectively conduct a surface ice rescue operation for public safety professionals.

 The ERDI Swiftwater Rescue Technician Course is a 2-day program designed to provide information and hands-on training to students/team members who may be called upon to respond to a swift water or flooding incident.
-It exceeds guidelines set forth by NFPA 1006 and 1670.
+It exceeds NFPA standards 1006 and 1670.

 The ERDI Rescue Swimmer 1 program is a 1 day course designed to develop the knowledge and skills necessary to conduct a surface water rescue for a distressed/panicked individual in the water.
 It will discuss equipment selection, rescue techniques, scene size up, incident command,and medical considerations.
 The objective of this course is to train entry level rescue swimmers in the benefits, hazards and proper procedures of surface water rescue in emergency response diving.
 The program exceeds NFPA 1006 and 1670 standards.